Remy2404/java_server/README.md

 # Minecraft Server on Railway/Koyeb

+This is a Docker-based Minecra## Important Notes

+- Railway/Koyeb free tiers have CPU and memory limits - **modded Minecraft servers often need 2-4GB RAM**
+- Consider upgrading to paid plans for better performance and stability
+- Monitor resource usage in your dashboard - check for OOM (Out of Memory) errors
+- Back up your world data regularly
-This is a Docker-based Minecraft Java Edition server setup with a health check HTTP server for deployment on Railway or Koyeb.
+- The HTTP server only responds to health checks - actual Minecraft connections use TCP Edition server setup with a health check HTTP server for deployment on Railway or Koyeb.

 ## Features

 - Automatically downloads the latest Minecraft server version
 - Includes HTTP health check server to prevent timeouts
+- Uses lightweight Alpine Linux base image for better performance
 - Configurable server properties
 - Ready for Railway/Koyeb deployment